Compute prediction intervals and other information by applying the adaptive conformal prediction (ACP) method.

 An object of class

 "cvforecast".
-It must have an argumentxfor original univariate time series, an argumentMEANfor point forecasts andERRORfor forecast errors on validation set.
+It must have an argumentxfor the original univariate time series, an argumentMEANfor the point forecasts andERRORfor the forecast errors on the validation set.
 See the results of a call tocvforecast.- alpha

 If